JesperMoellerJakobsen/CountableBusinessLogicService/README.md

 # CountableBusinessLogicService

-A microservice using restful HTTP to integrate against the [countable resource service](https://github.com/JesperMoellerJakobsen/CountableResourceService)).
+A microservice calling an HTTP integration towards the [countable resource service](https://github.com/JesperMoellerJakobsen/CountableResourceService).
 Solves concurrency issues by using a threadsafe transactional approach with optimistic locking.

 Hosted in a docker container on &lt;HOSTNAME&gt;:5000/graphql